diannegabriel/lighthouse-web-notes/doc.md

 # TERMINAL COMMANDS

+Adding/committing/pushing files
+`git add .`
+`git commit -m "Commit message"`
+`git push origin master`
+`git status`

-#### Cloning a forked gist
+Cloning a forked gist
-`<git clone git@gist.github.com:YOUR_FORKS_ID.git lunch>`
+`git clone git@gist.github.com:YOUR_FORKS_ID.git lunch`

-#### Removing a directory
+Removing a directory
-rm -rf path/to/your/gist/directory
+`rm -rf path/to/your/gist/directory`

-#### List files in the directory
+List files in the directory
-ls
+`ls`

-#### List files in long format
+List files in long format
-ls -l
+`ls -l`

-### List files including hidden files
+List files including hidden files
-ls -a
+`ls -a`

 # WEEK 1 - DAY 1

 ### Gists
 What is a gist?
-It is another git repository.
+It is another git repository.\
-Except it's smaller and used for sharing smaller snippets of code.
+Except it's smaller and used for sharing smaller snippets of code.\
 Gists cannot be given names.

 ### Fork
-A fork is a GitHub operation.
+A fork is a GitHub operation.\
-Where a user creates their own copy of another GitHub's user's existing repository.
+Where a user creates their own copy of another GitHub's user's existing repository.\
-Forked repo links back to the original.
+Forked repo links back to the original.\
 However the forked one is fully controllable by the user that created that fork.

-Command on terminal:
+Command on terminal:\
-git clone git@gist.github.com:YOUR_FORKS_ID.git lunch
+`git clone git@gist.github.com:YOUR_FORKS_ID.git lunch`

-git clone - command
-git@gist.github.com:YOUR_FORKS_ID.git - SSH
+command - git clone\
+SSH link - git@gist.github.com:YOUR_FORKS_ID.git\
-lunch - directory name
+directory name - lunch\

 ### Recursion